zshanabek/zshanabek/README.md

   <samp>
     :wave: hi! i'm a software developer from kazakhstan.<br>
          - 🔌️ i do things with vue.js, django and ruby on rails<br>
-         - 😍️ in love with ubuntu, vscode<br>
+         - 😍️ in love with ubuntu, vscode and insomnia<br>
          - 🗣️ chatting in english, french, kazakh and russian<br>
          - 🔭 currently working on learning management system platform<br>
     <img src="https://i.imgur.com/kdKhgx6.gif" width="240px" align="center">